Adewunmi97/Whatsapp_chat_page/README.md

 ## Project Description

-* The Whatsapp chat page is a clone of the whatsapp chat page which is targetted on the functionality of searching names by any letter inputrd in the search bar.
+* The Whatsapp chat page is a clone of the whatsapp chat page which is targetted on the functionality of searching names by any letter inputed in the search bar.

 ## Getting Started